TheSongOfEnderion/josee/Chapters/Chapter 4 - Problem with a Teritory (2).md

 The grand banquet hall stood as a testament to opulence and power.
 Its walls were adorned with majestic tapestries, depicting mythic tales of valor.
 Above, a painted ceiling transformed the space into an open sky filled with celestial wonders.
 Gilded woodwork gleamed in the ambient light, and chandeliers of gold and crystal cast a soft radiance upon the tables.

 A symphony of curtains framed the towering windows, and marble sculptures graced the alcoves, their cold eyes bearing witness to the festivities.
-The table, resplendent with silver and exquisite tableware, beckoned guests to partake in a feast fit for kings.
+The table, decorated with silver and exquisite tableware, beckoned guests to partake in a feast fit for kings.

 Nobles were resplendent in their medieval finery, donned in rich velvet tunics, embroidered cloaks, and glistening jewels, while knights and clergy wore suits of armor and holy vestments, their attire a tapestry of status and tradition.

 In a corner of this banquet, a man dressed in a humble blue noble tunic mingled among other nobles.
+His physique was well built for a man his age.
 He held a cup of wine and laughed together with them.

 "So.
 With the war almost over, it presents us with a new opportunity."